Cancer Clinical Trials

 Leaders in Cancer Research

-Because Cone Health is a member of the Southeast Clinical Oncology Research Consortium (SCOR), the UNC Lineberger Cancer Center Network and the Duke Cancer Network, you and your care team gain access to a wide variety of trials close to home.
+Because Cone Health is a member of the Southeast Clinical Oncology Research Consortium (SCOR) and the UNC Lineberger Cancer Center Network, you and your care team gain access to a wide variety of trials close to home.
 At any time, you’ll find approximately 40 open trials at Cone Health Cancer Center.

 In 2015, the Conquer Cancer Foundation of the American Society of Clinical Oncology gave us its Clinical Trials Participation Award in recognition of our commitment to improving cancer care by providing high-quality clinical trials in a community-based setting.